Wales and Southampton star opens up on frustrations

 Having made her debut at just 16-years-old under Jayne Ludlow against Kazakhstan, a run of bad injuries saw her absent from squads and camps for a number of years.

-A new manager and good performances at club level earned Griffiths callups back to the senior side, but under Gemma Grainger, all was not as it seemed.
+A new manager and good performances at club level earned Griffiths callups back to the senior side.

 “With Gemma Grainger coming in, I was a training player under her, and I was never really selected for the squads.
 I was in a couple because of injuries to other players, but she never picked me outright.